caio/dotfiles/README.markdown

 License
 =======

-Unless stated otherwise, you're free to copy, modify and distribute anything here that was ''created by me''.
+Unless stated otherwise, you're free to copy, modify and distribute anything here that was **created by me**.

-As stated before, some of the content come from untracked sources and I can't (and won't) be responsible for it's licensing, so if you're going to use anything here for non-GPLed projects, please send me a note ''or'' use google to see if someone owns a pice of it.
+As stated before, some of the content come from untracked sources and I can't (and won't) be responsible for it's licensing, so if you're going to use anything here for non-GPLed projects, please send me a note **AND** use google to see if someone owns a pice of it.